Factor X: Factor Xa

 Factor Xa also plays a role in other biological processes that are not directly related to coagulation, like wound healing, tissue remodelling, inflammation, angiogenesis and atherosclerosis.

 Inhibition of the synthesis or activity of Factor X is the mechanism of action for many anticoagulants in use today.
 Warfarin, a synthetic derivative of coumarin, is the most widely used oral anticoagulant in the US.
 In some European countries, other coumarin derivatives (phenprocoumon and acenocoumarol) are used.
 These agents known as vitamin K antagonists (VKA), inhibit the vitamin K-dependent carboxylation of Factors II (prothrombin), VII, IX, X in the hepatocyte.
 This carboxylation after the translation is essential for the physiological activity.

 Heparin (unfractionated heparin) and its derivatives low molecular weight heparin (LMWH) bind to a plasma cofactor, antithrombin (AT) to inactivate several coagulation factors IIa, Xa, XIa and XIIa.
 The affinity of unfractionated heparin and the various LMWHs for Factor Xa varies considerably.
 The efficacy of heparin-based anticoagulants increases as selectivity for Factor Xa increases.
-LMWH shows increased inactivation of Factor Xa compared to unfractionated heparin, and fondaparinux, an agent based on the critical pentasacharide sequence of heparin, shows more selectivity than LMWH.
+LMWH shows increased inactivation of Factor Xa compared to unfractionated heparin, and fondaparinux, an agent based on the critical pentasaccharide sequence of heparin, shows more selectivity than LMWH.
 This inactivation of Factor Xa by heparins is termed "indirect" since it relies on the presence of AT and not a direct interaction with Factor Xa.

-Recently a new series of specific, direct acting inhibitors of Factor Xa has been developed.
+Recently a new series of specific, direct acting inhibitors of factor Xa has been developed.
 These include the drugs rivaroxaban, apixaban, betrixaban, LY517717, darexaban (YM150), edoxaban and 813893.
 These agents have several theoretical advantages over current therapy.
 They may be given orally.
 They have rapid onset of action.
 And they may be more effective against Factor Xa in that they inhibit both free Factor Xa and Factor Xa in the prothrombinase complex.